yongchaofan/tinyTerm/docs/index.md

 ## Introduction

 tinyTerm started as a simple telnet client used to work with telecom transport equipment using the TL1 command line user interface.
-Over the years it has grown to a full function terminal emulator with support of serial, telnet, ssh, sftp and netconf connections, xterm emulation plus some unique features like: --command autocompletion--, --scp integration-- and --batch automation--.
+Over the years it has grown to a full function terminal emulator with support of serial, telnet, ssh, sftp and netconf connections, xterm emulation plus some unique features like: **command autocompletion**, **scp integration** and **batch automation** etc.

 <table>
 	<tr>